US university allows Sikh students to carry kirpan within three inches on campus

 The university released a statement on Thursday (Nov 21) in which it stated that students will be allowed to carry kirpans on campus within a blade length of 3 inches and the weapons need to be closed to their body in a sheath

 One of the most renowned US universities has allowed Sikh students to wear kirpans, on campus.
-The decision comes after two months, a video went viral where a Sikh student was arrested for wearing a kirpan.
+The decision comes two months after a video went viral showing a Sikh student getting arrested for wearing a kirpan.

 The incident took place at the University of North Carolina in Charlotte.
 The incident drew heavy criticism and as the video went viral, people trolled the authorities.